Perception Games and Privacy

 \section{Perception Games}

 A decision maker (DM) must choose an action from some finite set of possibilities, $A$.
-The utility of the DM is derived, inter alia, from his chosen action, his type and the perception others have of him, modeled as a distribution over the type set.
-The action chosen by the DM is observed by a second inactive player, referred to as Big Brother (BB).
-BB, who does not know the DM's type, observes his action and forms a belief over the type set.
-This belief, which we refer to as the perception BB has over the DM, impacts the utility of the DM.
-Thus, the DM must account for this belief initially when choosing which action to take.
+The utility of the DM is derived from his chosen action, his type, and the beliefs others have of him.
+The DM's chosen action is observed by a second, inactive player, referred to as Big Brother (BB), who forms a belief over the type set.

-Formally, a {\it perception game} is a tuple $(T,A,\beta,u)$, where \begin{itemize} \item $T$ is a finite type space for the active player (the DM); \item $A$ is a finite action space (for the DM); \item $\beta \in \Delta(T)$ is the prior belief of BB over the set of types; \footnote{One can also think of $\beta$ as the initial belief that the DM endows the BB, who can himself also be thought of as a figment of the DM's imagination.} and \item $u:T \times A \times \Delta(T) \to \R$ is the utility function of the active player. \end{itemize}
+Formally, a {\it perception game} is a tuple $(T,A,\beta,u)$, where \begin{itemize} \item $T$ is a finite type space for the active player (the DM); \item $A$ is a finite action space (for the DM); \item $\beta \in \Delta(T)$ is the prior belief of BB over the set of types; and \item $u:T \times A \times \Delta(T) \to \R$ is the utility function of the DM. \end{itemize}

-A unique feature of this model is the introduction of elements in $\Delta(T)$ as arguments of the utility function.
-An element in $\Delta(T)$, a distribution over the type set $T$, represents BB's perception of the type of the DM.
+The distinguishing feature of this model is the introduction of elements in $\Delta(T)$ as arguments of the utility function.
+An element in $\Delta(T)$, a distribution over the type set $T$, is the DM's perception: the belief he ascribes to BB about his type.
 See Section~\ref{sec:modeling} for comments on this modeling choice.